korodit/distrib/README.md

 # distrib
-A distributed chat client and accompanying server for the Distributes Systems course of ECE NTUA
+A distributed chat client and accompanying server for the Distributed Systems course of ECE NTUA